nicholaas2cheung/cryptocurrency-starter/README.md

 $ source blockchain-env/bin/activate
 ```

-1.1 For Windows user, please create the virtual environment on your own and activate it (Please make sure you have pip installed)
+2. For Windows user, please create the virtual environment on your own and activate it (Please make sure you have pip installed)
 ```
 $ py -m pip install --user virtualenv
 $ py -m venv env
 $ .\env\Scripts\activate
 ```
-2. Start the backend server
+3. Start the backend server
 ```
 (venv) $ python3 -m server.app
 ```

-2.1 You can also start a backend server with dummy data
+4. You can also start a backend server with dummy data
 ```
 (venv) $ export SEED_DATA=True && python3 -m server.app
 ```

-3. Start a peer instance to simulate production environment in which different nodes interacting with each oterh with the blockchain.
+5. Start a peer instance to simulate production environment in which different nodes interacting with each other with the blockchain.
 ```
 (venv) $ export PEER=True && python3 -m server.app
 ```

-4. Start the frontend development server
+6. Start the frontend development server
 ```
 $ /client npm install
 $ /client npm run start